Aaish-tech/Exploria_travels/README.md

 # ✈️ Exploria Travels

 **Exploria Travels** is a modern, responsive travel website template that helps users explore destinations, view travel packages, and contact the agency with ease.
-It’s built using clean HTML, CSS, and JavaScript, with a modular structure powered by `base.html` for reusability and consistency across pages.
+It’s built using clean HTML5 struncture, Tailwind CSS, and JavaScript, with a modular structure powered by `base.html` for reusability and consistency across pages.

 ---